junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

+*Fixes for 1.6 are up, use the version with 1.0.6 in the title.
+The other version is if you are using Sonic Mania 1.3.

 This is the Sonic Mania Randomizer/Custom Game Maker made using Cheat Engine assembly and lua scripting.
 This requires Cheat Engine 6.7 or greater to run.